-In fifth grade my friend Chris, atop a rusting tower overlooking the Porter Gaud School playground and the marshes of the Ashley River, told me about the Beatles.
+In fifth grade my friend Chris, atop a rusting tower overlooking the marshes of the Ashley River, told me about the Beatles.
 Chris had a rhapsodic obsession with them.
 I listened to records at his house and the music intrigued me.
 I decided to buy my first records.

 Chris briefed me about the record store on King Street, owned by a man named “Billy.”
 An albino and a pen pal of Paul McCartney.
 Outside the store, I secured my bike to a parking meter with a combination lock, carefully observant of street traffic.
 It was a small place and no other customers were inside.
 Numerous incense cones and sticks were burning, an opium and rosewood haze that crawled up my nose and tingled my brain.
 In an alcove behind the counter there was a shifting, a glimmer of long, powder white hair.
 There were just a few cramped aisles and crates of records.
 Posters with yellowed tape clung to the brick walls.